Cohort Deadline: August 1, 2019

 The Online Doctor of Education (Ed.D.) prepares leaders in P–12 public and private education to be accomplished in providing direction in curriculum, instruction and instructional assessment.
-The program requires a minimum of 64 semester credit hours beyond the master’s degree, all of which will be presented through a Web-based delivery system in a cohort structure.
-Estimated completion time in four years.
+The program requires a minimum of 64 semester credit hours beyond the master’s degree, all of which will be presented through a web-based delivery system in a cohort structure.
+Estimated completion time is four years.

 PROGRAM’S MINIMUM CRITERIA:

 - Minimum of five years of successful teaching experience;

 - Three professional references attesting to the applicant’s teaching expertise, interpersonal skills and leadership skills;